 Regional ancillary service requirements are co-optimized along with area load to ensure enough resources are available for uncertain events.
 Ancillary services include supplemental reserves (both up and down), contingency reserves (with a spinning and non-spinning component), and regulation reserves (both up and down).
 Reserve regions may overlap so that subareas must maintain a minimum level of reserves in addition to market-wide requirements, or they may span multiple balancing authorities to provide reserve sharing.

 Storage & Renewables

 EnCompass will also co-optimize limited energy resources such as hydro, storage, and demand response with load shifting or “bounce back.”
 Storage may be paired with renewable projects to only charge when they generate, or can charge using any resource connected to the grid.
 Cycle depth penalties can also be used to reduce excessive cycling and extend the life of batteries.
 Intermittent renewable resources such as wind and solar may be modeled with daily profile shapes down to the 1-minute level.
 Excess generation that cannot be stored or sold will be curtailed, with the ability to set the priority of resources for curtailment and if costs should still be applied.

-The detailed modeling in EnCompass is relied on for budgeting and rate case test year results.
+Rely on EnCompass’ detailed modeling for budgeting and rate case test results